5 Tips for a Client-Attracting Facebook Live

 Want more about attracting clients online?

-I’m leading Stand Out Online: A LIVE Coach-a-thon to help coaches, healers and experts overcome blocks to visibility, and attract their ideal clients online.
+I’m leading Transform: A LIVE virtual coaching event to help coaches, healers and experts attract their ideal clients online.